Loomaanaatii/Simplify3DLulzBotTAZ6/README.md

 - MG Chemicals ABS
 - LulzBot ABS

-As soon as I have completed the test I will upload them here.
+As soon as I have completed the tests I will upload them here.